Simulation settings

 is required.
 For layered model parameters and variables that have an extra layer

-dimension and are part of the vertical sbm
+dimension and are part of the SBM

-concept, the class name can be specified.
-If multiple layers or classes are desired, this can be specified in separate [[netcdf.variable]]
+model, an internal layer index can be specified (an example is provided below).
+If multiple layers are desired, this can be specified in separate [[output.netcdf_scalar.variable]]

 entries.
 Note that the additional dimension should be specified when wflow is integrated with Delft-FEWS, for netCDF scalar data an extra dimension is not allowed by the importNetcdfActivity